Cheeses12/ObsidianRepo/Israel and Palestine.md

 		- Jewish population grew by more than 320,000 people
 		- Just under 30% of the entire population of Palestine
 - New Jewish population focused on purchasing land from absentee non-Palestinian Arab landowners and then evicted the Palestinians who were farming that land
-	- By controlling the land
+	- By controlling the land and labor, they hoped to create more of a secure community
+	- Palestinians hated this and revolted
+	- Jewish population in collaboration with the brits crushed the revolution
+- Brits tried to limit Jewish immigration to Palestine
 #notes
 #geopolitics